Band Info and FAQ

 Does band rehearse before or after school?
 We do not rehearse after school because most of our students are involved in sports, theater, activities, clubs, etc. that meet after school.
 We do rehearse before school for the first three weeks of the school year (the first day of school until the Friday before Labor Day) starting at 7:30 am.
 We need this "extra" half hour per day to make sure our show is in good shape for the fall season.
 However, after Labor Day, we only rehearse during first period (regular school arrival time).

 Where is band camp?
 Band camp is at Anderson University for one week during the summer.
-(For 2013, band camp dates are July 21-26.)
 Band members and staff stay in the dorms at the university and eat at the dining hall.
 It's an intense week of music and marching, but you'll have plenty of free to time to spend with friends and make new ones.
 It's a whole lot of fun!

 Do I have to audition to be in band?
 No. Any student that plays a band instrument is welcome to sign up for the “Pride of the Irish.”
 We will also talk with student beginners who wish to start an instrument.
 If you are a beginner, see Mrs. McCullough before the end of May to set up a practice/learning plan for the summer.

 Do students have to take private music lessons to be in band?
 No, but private lessons can help you play much better.
 Students who wish to advance more quickly on their instruments will certainly benefit from private lessons.
-(Contact Mrs. McCullough, Butler University, or Paige’s Music for lists of private music teachers in the Indianapolis area.)
 We have students at all levels of musicianship in our band.
 Some are All-State players; some are content to sit last chair.
 Everyone advances at his/her own pace.
 There are opportunities for students to participate in All-State and collegiate honor bands (even as a freshman), opportunities to learn a second instrument, and opportunities to play in many different venues.

 Do students receive a grade and credit for being in the band?
 Yes.
 Most band students progress along the following path: The first two semesters students receive a grade and credit at the college-preparatory level.
 The third and fourth semesters are at the academic level.
 The fifth, sixth, seventh, and eighth semesters are at the honors level for the grade.
 Some students choose not to do the honors level because of increased requirements in playing skills and performance requirements, but most do choose to challenge themselves at the higher level during their junior and senior years.